Shrimp and prawn as food: Preparation

-Preparing shrimp for consumption usually involves removing the head, shell, tail, and "sand vein".
+Preparing for consumption the smaller shrimp is done just by shelling, whereas for the larger prawns usually involves removing the head, shell, tail, and "sand vein".
 A notable exception is drunken shrimp, a dish using freshwater shrimp that is often eaten alive, but immersed in ethanol to make consumption easier.

-To shell a shrimp, the tail is held while gently removing the shell around the body.
+To shell a prawn, the tail is held while gently removing the shell around the body.
 The tail can be detached completely at this point, or left attached for presentation purposes.
 Although the head and shell are generally removed before consumption, they are edible when cooked.
+Much of the flavor of prawns comes from the shell, so it is preferable to cook them before shelling, otherwise by adding the shells to the cooking stock prior to straining or by flash cooking the shells in the pan to extract the "juices".

 Removing the "sand vein" (a euphemism for the digestive tract) is referred to as "deveining".
-The sand vein can be removed by making a shallow cut lengthwise down the outer curve of the shrimp's body, allowing the dark ribbon-like digestive tract to be removed with a pointed utensil.
-Special deveining tools are sometimes used but knives, skewers, and even toothpicks can be used to devein.
-Alternatively, if the tail has been detached, the vein can be pinched at the tail end and pulled out completely with the fingers.
-On large shrimp, the "blood vein" (a euphemism for the ventral nerve cord) along the inner curve of the shrimp's body is typically removed as well.
-The shrimp is then rinsed under cold running water.
-Removing the vein is not essential, as it is not poisonous and is mostly tasteless.
+This can be removed by making a shallow cut lengthwise down the outer curve of the prawn's body, allowing the dark ribbon-like gut to be removed with a pointed utensil.
+Special deveining tools are sometimes used, but knives, skewers, and even toothpicks can be used to devein.
+Alternatively, if the tail has been detached, the gut can be pinched at the tail end and pulled out completely with the fingers.
+On large prawns, the "blood vein" (a euphemism for the ventral nerve cord) along the inner curve of its body is typically removed as well.
+It is then rinsed under cold running water.
+Removing these "veins" is not essential, as it is not poisonous and is mostly tasteless.
 Deveining does slightly change the flavor and makes it more consistent.
-Shrimp also sometimes consume small amounts of sand and the vein might thus be gritty.
+Shrimp also sometimes consume small amounts of sand and so the vein might be gritty.

+Recipes using shrimp form part of the cuisine of many cultures.
+Strictly speaking, dishes containing scampi should be made from the Norway lobster, also called Dublin Bay prawn or langoustine in French — a crustacean c.10 cm long, more closely related to the lobster than shrimp — though in some places it is quite common for other prawns to be used instead.

 Shrimp and prawns are versatile ingredients.
-Common methods of preparation include baking, boiling, frying, grilling and barbequing.
+Common methods of preparation include baking, boiling, frying, grilling, and barbequing.
 They are as delicate as eggs with regard to cooking time.
+Either cook them quickly, at a high heat for a very short time or else at a low cooking temperature for a long time, or if mixed into a dish, then added close to the end of cooking.
 When they are overcooked, they have a tough and rubbery texture.

-Recipes using shrimp form part of the cuisine of many cultures.
-Strictly speaking, dishes containing scampi should be made from the Norway lobster, a shrimp-like crustacean more closely related to the lobster than shrimp.
-Scampi is often called the "Dublin Bay prawn", and in some places it is quite common for other prawns to be used instead.